Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/Lesson10.md

 With an Applicative, our values are wrapped in a context, just like Functors.
 But our functions are wrapped in a context, too.

 Suppose we want to have *a function in the Functor* and apply it to values *in another Functor* of the same kind.

 For instance, we can extend a Functor by adding an `apply` function that *takes a function* and *applies it to the Functor.*

-> NOTE: In native Swift, there currently is no base type for Applicatives; as a developer,
+> Note: In native Swift, there currently is no base type for Applicatives; as a developer,
 > you will need to create an `apply` function as needed.

 ##### Example 1 - Creating `apply` for Array